maximilien-noal/AmpShell/README.md

 ### Fast Startup

-I hate having to wait for something, so that's why AmpShell is simple and stupid - so it can bootup faster than I can say 'snap !'
+I hate having to wait for something, that's why AmpShell is simple and stupid - so it can bootup faster than I can say 'snap!'

 ### No Install